 Public relations is the practice of managing the spread of information between an individual or an organization and the public.

 Public relations professionals are responsible for building and maintaining relationships with the public, as well as managing strategic communication processes between various parties.

 The goal of public relations is to shape how people think about a company, product, service, or person.
 It’s about telling a story that resonates with your target audience and engages them in a professional dialogue that is consistent with the company’s culture and values.

 Are Public Relations and Marketing the Same Thing?

 The simple answer is: no. But, sometimes the difference is not that obvious, so let’s explain it.

 Marketing is the process of promoting a product/service/company/person in order to reach various goals, such as:

 There are two main marketing methods, inbound (focused on reaching out to potential leads through content) and outbound (focused on reaching out to potential leads directly).

 Depending on which method they use, there are various marketing fields, such as product marketing, content marketing, influencer marketing, email marketing, advertising, etc., which vary in their activities and main goals.

 Although there is a similarity between PR and marketing processes, they differ in their end goal.
-While marketing is primarily focused on promoting your products and services to generate leads, PR is primarily focused on maintaining your company’s public image by nurturing your relationship with the media and current clients.
+While marketing department is primarily focused on promoting your products and services to generate leads, PR is primarily focused on maintaining your company’s public image by nurturing your relationship with the media and current clients.